Kwil Review – The smartest way to do a will?

 How much does Kwil cost?

 You can create a basic will with Kwil for free, however, there are limitations.
 Kwil's free basic will does not allow you to add a substitute executor, trustee or guardian for your children.
 Additionally, a free basic will is not checked by a legal expert, meaning you are fully responsible when it comes to ensuring your wishes are met.
-It costs £90 to write a premium single will or £120 for a premium couples will, which lets you write a document where you are likely to have similar assets such as property but also to include your personal wishes.
+It costs £150 to write a premium single will or £290 for a premium couple's will, which lets you write a document where you are likely to have similar assets such as property but also to include your personal wishes.
 Payment is made once the will has been completed and you are happy to have it printed and signed.
 Any changes you wish to make are free for life.
 This compares with a cost of between £200 to £1,000 for a solicitor where you’ll likely need to visit an office by appointment.
 Any subsequent changes in the future are likely to significantly add to this cost.

 Pros and Cons of Kwil